Bruin-Dev/Intelygenz/README.md

 - When taking a fix or a feature, create a new branch.
 After first push to the remote repository, start a Merge Request with the title like the following: "WIP: your title goes here".
 That way, Maintainer and Approvers can read your changes while you develop them.
 - **Remember that all code must have automated tests(unit and integration and must be part of an acceptance test) in it's pipeline.**
 - Assign that merge request to a any developer of the repository.
 Also add any affected developer as Approver.
 I.E: if you are developing a microservice wich is part of a process, you should add as Approvers both the developers of the first microservice ahead and the first behind in the process chain.
 Those microservices will be the more affected by your changes.
-- When deploying to production, a certain revision of the dev branch will be tagged.
-That will trigger all the pipelines needed to deploy.
+- When a branch is merged into master, it will be deployed in production environment.
+- When a new branch is created, it will be deployed in a new Fargate cluster.
+When a branch is deleted that cluster is deleted. **So every merge request should have "delete branch after merge"**
+- You can also check in gitlab's project view, inside Operations>Environments, to see current running environments

 ## DOD(Definition of Done)
 If any of the next requirements is not fulfilled in a merge request, merge request can't be merged.